Sharpsharky/BoatCruise/README.md

 Each layer lives in a dedicated assembly definition (.asmdef), allowing modularity and compile-time dependency control.

+Additionally, **Zenject** is used for dependency injection to decouple components and manage runtime bindings cleanly across layers.

 ## Map Generation
 Two maps are provided as TextAsset files, where 0 = Water, 1 = Terrain.
 TextAssetMapParser parses the map into a domain-level HexGrid.